Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 A classy logo and high-end brand positioning will lead to a higher perceived value than discount brand positioning.

-So, remember to consider your brand and your competitor’s pricing when creating your own pricing strategy.
+So, remember to consider your fashion brand and your competitor’s pricing when creating your own pricing strategy for a clothing line.

 For more information about pricing and clothing line financial planning, check out this online mini-course by Indie Source.